 Once you have Disk Drill installed on your computer, you can go ahead and launch it.
 Then, select your storage device and click the Search for lost data button.

-Step 3: Select & recovery your files
+Step 3: Select & recover your files

 Using Disk Drill’s scan results filters and preview feature, select the files you want to recover and click the Recover button.
 Choose a suitable recovery destination and confirm.
 That’s all there is to it!